perendi/techspert.io-project/README.md

 # Objectives and my solutions

--I had to create an angular project, and use the open weather API to retrive data on at least 10 cities.
+-I had to create an angular project, and use the open weather API to retrieve data on at least 10 cities.

 After creating the project I know I will need a service to deal with the http request, so I started to build that.
 Considering that techspert.io is located in Cambridge, I targeted this area to get weather information on 20 cities.